SRparadox/WoD-Creator/README.md

-# World of Darkness Hub
+# World of Darkness Hub by ParadoxGirl

 A comprehensive website hub connecting various World of Darkness related tools, resources, and interactive experiences for Vampire: The Masquerade, Werewolf: The Apocalypse, Mage: The Ascension, and other World of Darkness games.